moq-wg/moq-transport/draft-lcurley-warp.md

   and in a fair way if they are not.

-The working group has been considering two alternatives: mark objects belonging to a track with and explicit "send order"; and, define algorithms combining tracks, priorities and object order within a group.
+The working group has been considering two alternatives: mark objects belonging to a track with an explicit "send order"; and, define algorithms combining tracks, priorities and object order within a group.
 The two proposals are listed in {{send-order}} and {{ordering-by-priorities}}.
 We expect further work before a consensus is reached.